lsst/rucio_register/README.md

-# dm_rucio_register
+# rucio_register
 Command and API to add Butler specific information to Rucio metadata.

-This is a guide to using the dm_rucio_register command for registering Butler files with Rucio.
+This is a guide to using the rucio_register command for registering Butler files with Rucio.

 Butler files are expected to be located in a Rucio directory structure,